zehreken/zehreken.github.io/source/posts/2026-04-02-making-an-rl-agent-look-good.md

 #### The Sentinel
 Training an agent to accomplish a certain task and training it to be elegant and graceful are totally different things.
 In my simple RL experiments, I was able to train an agent that can avoid obstacles in just 1000 steps.
-But when I wanted to make it smooth things went souht really fast.
+But when I wanted to make it smooth things went south really fast.
 I first started with improving the observation space.
 I increased observed obstacle count from 1 to 3 and later to 6.
-To observe multiple obstacles I sorted them by the their euclidian distances to the agent and provided horizontan and vertical distances separately.
+To observe multiple obstacles I sorted them by the their euclidian distances to the agent and provided horizontal and vertical distances separately.
 Having more observations definitely helps but it also increases training time.
 Fortunately I was saved by being able to run agents in parallel.
 I also added a termination rule which didn't exist before.
 The new rule was if the agent got hit 3 times, it was out.